psu13/mutable-hakyll/posts/measurement.md

 ### An Example

 The most famous two-state system in the quantum mechanics literature is the so-called "spin $1\over 2$" system.
-The behavior of these systems was first explored in the famous [Stern-Gerlach](https://en.wikipedia.org/wiki/Stern–Gerlach_experiment) experiment.
+The behavior of these systems was first explored in the [Stern-Gerlach](https://en.wikipedia.org/wiki/Stern–Gerlach_experiment) experiment.
 In this experiment you shoot electrons (really atoms with a single free electron) through a non-uniform magnetic field, and see where they end up on a screen on the other side.
 You